playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 [0, , , , , 5]
 ```

-This happens even if you assign to `arr[arr.length]`, though it stays packed
+This happens even if you assign to `arr[arr.length]`, though it stays packed.

 ```js
 d8> %DebugPrint(array)